mauriziocescon/ng-playground/readme.md

 };
 ```

-Directives passed as inputs and bound to an element at runtime:
+Directives attached to a component and bound to an element at runtime:
 ```ts
 import { signal } from '@angular/core';
 import { Button } from '@mylib/button';